dchandak99/CNN-Numpy/models/README.md

 # Trained Models

-Models trained with specified seed values for the CIFAR10 dataset
+Models trained with specified seed values for the CIFAR10 dataset.